 The SPF is managed in accordance with the Small Pelagic Fishery Management Plan 2009 (the Management Plan).
 To fish in the SPF, operators must hold statutory fishing rights that allow them to catch the fish species that are under a quota.
 The target species for the SPF are:

-- blue mackerel (Scomber australasicus)
+- Australian sardine (Sardinops sagax). - blue mackerel (Scomber australasicus)

-- jack mackerel (Trachurus declivis, T. murphyi)

-- redbait (Emmelichthys nitidus)
+- Jack mackerel (Trachurus declivis, T. murphyi) - redbait (Emmelichthys nitidus)